DanielE-J/Pancake-palace/README.md

 The website consists of three separate pages:
 * A home page with a greeting
 * A menu page
-* A about page with a text about why we started
+* A about page with a text about our origins.

 ### Wireframes